psumbera/oraclesolaris-contrib/OracleSolaris_OpenJDK_Builder/README.md

 You just need to have:
 - Oracle Solaris 11.4 (at least S11.4.24) with installed system header files
-- Mercurial
 - Git
 - JDK 8
 - GCC 10
 - Internet access for OpenJDK repositories

-Alternatively you can use your OpenJDK repository mirrors and set them via environment variables JDK_REPO (for http://hg.openjdk.java.net/jdk-updates) and JDK_GITHUB_REPO (for JDK_GITHUB_REPO=https://github.com/openjdk).
+Alternatively you can use your OpenJDK repository mirror and set it via environment variables JDK_GITHUB_REPO (for JDK_GITHUB_REPO=https://github.com/openjdk).

-You will need both.
+Depending on your system version of GNU make and autoconf, build might need to download specific version of these build tools.
+You can also set TOOLS_ARCHIVE environment variable to directory with following archives to avoid repeating external downloads.

+To create these mirrors in your directory you can use mirror.sh script: bash mirror.sh

 Example: